opmusix/MPV-Auto-Skip-OP-ED/README.md

 max_auto_duration = 91.0
 ```

-This is the **maximum duration allowed for automatic skipping**.
+Sets the **maximum chapter duration allowed for automatic skipping**.

-If a chapter is explicitly recognized as an OP or ED but is **longer than this value**, the script will not automatically skip it.
+When a chapter is explicitly recognized as an OP or ED but is longer than this value, the script does not automatically skip it.

-Instead, when the chapter starts, you get:
+Instead, when the chapter begins, it displays:

 ```text
 Skip?
 Press Space
 ```

-Pressing `Space` during this prompt manually skips the chapter.
+Press `Space` within the prompt's 3-second window to manually skip the chapter.

-This is useful for avoiding dangerous automatic skips when a release group has labeled an unusually long section as an OP/ED.
+This provides extra protection against unusually long or potentially misidentified OP/ED chapters.

 ---